natstar93/remix-tailwind-dashboard/README.md

 ## Task

 ## Assumptions
+The application will be used by health surgeries i.e. users with low latency therefore front end sorting shouldn't be an issue

 ## Development

 - How did you approach solving the problem?
     - Include any decision making around libraries used, tooling choices

+https://61ba219448df2f0017e5a929.mockapi.io/api/patients?sortby=lastName is case sensitive.
+Better to sort on the front end anyway

 - How did you verify your solution works correctly?